-getArray Get a subarray from an array. getMatrix Get a matrix from an array. getMatrix4D Get a matrix from a 4-dimensional array. getScalar3D Get a scalar from a 3-dimensional array. getScalar4D Get a scalar from a 4-dimensional array.
+getArray Get a subarray from an array. getMatrix Get a matrix from an array. getMatrix4D Get a matrix from a 4-dimensional array. getScalar4D Get a scalar from a 4-dimensional array.

 The index operator is the slowest way to extract parts of arrays.
 The specialized functions are the fastest when the circumstances are appropriate for their use.